GorgeousWalrus/panda/README.md

 # PandaZero
 My very own RISC-V microcontroller.

-This is a project to get experience in HW design, not meant to deliver any useful functionality.
-Therefore (so far) everything is 100% designed and written by myself instead of using already existing implementations.
+This is mainly a project to get experience in HW design.
+Therefore everything is 100% designed and written by myself instead of using already existing implementations.

 ## Features:
 * RV32I ISA